 See below for the job descriptions and applications for graduate mentors and undergraduate peer mentors.

 The College Success Program for Students with Autism Spectrum Disorder (CSP) employs two graduate students (one male, one female) to work as CSP Graduate Mentors for the academic year.
 Openings for both male and female Graduate Mentors are available for the 2022-2023 academic year.
 The CSP is designed to support undergraduate students diagnosed with an Autism Spectrum Disorder as they navigate academic and social life on the St Davids campus.
-Under the supervision of the CSP Coordinator, CSP Graduate Mentors live in the residence hall hear the CSP students and provide academic support, plan structured programming, encourage social interaction, and offer after-hours support when needed.
+Under the supervision of the CSP Coordinator, CSP Graduate Mentors live in the residence hall near the CSP students and provide academic support, plan structured programming, encourage social interaction, and offer after-hours support when needed.
 This is a residential position for fall and spring semesters.
 Compensation includes a grant for six (6) credits of graduate tuition for each fall and spring semester and room and board for the same period.
 (Summer housing will be considered on a case by case basis.)
-For more information, contact Sharon Thompson, CSP Coordinator at email@example.com or 484-654-2378 or Lisa Hemlick, CCAS Director at firstname.lastname@example.org or 610-341-5837.
-The program is looking to hire a male Graduate Mentor for the 2020-2021 academic year.
-The female Graduate Mentor position is already filled.
+For more information, contact Sharon Thompson, CSP Coordinator at firstname.lastname@example.org or 484-654-2378 or Lisa Hemlick, CCAS Director at email@example.com or 610-341-5837.
+All Graduate Mentor positions have been filled for the 2021-2022 academic year.

 Undergraduate Peer Mentor